 - Tennessee actually provided more soldiers to inter-state wars than any other territory.
 This, at least, goes some way to further explain its Volunteer State nickname.

 - Many people in Tennessee refer to themselves as Butternuts.
-This dates back to the colours of the state’s Civil War uniforms.
+This dates back to the colors of the state’s Civil War uniforms.

 Do you have any fun or interesting facts about Tennessee that we’ve not mentioned?
 Share them here in the comments section below!